fotisdr/CS_compensation/README.md

 ## Citation
 If you use this code, please cite the corresponding paper:

 Drakopoulos, F., Vasilkov, V., Osses Vecchi, A., Wartenberg, T. & Verhulst, S. Model-based hearing-enhancement strategies for cochlear synaptopathy pathologies.
-Hearing Research 108569 (2022). https://doi.org/10.1016/j.heares.2022.108569
+Hearing Research, 108569 (2022). https://doi.org/10.1016/j.heares.2022.108569

 ##
 For questions, please reach out to one of the corresponding authors: